stephengold/jme3-utilities/README.md

 terrain, and multiple light sources.
 In this section, you'll see how SkyControl can be used to add sun, moon, and clouds to CubeMapExample.

-In the Projects window of the IDE, navigate to the "jme3utilities.sky.test" source package.
+In the "Projects" window of the IDE, expand the "jme3-utilities" project node and navigate to the "jme3utilities.sky.test" source package.
 Open the "CubeMapExample.java" file and study the code.

 Since CubeMapExample is part of the JME3 Utilities Package, there are no